phalcon/blog/_posts/2019-09-01-interview-with-phalconphp-creator-andrés-gutiérrez.md

 ### What was your inspiration for the development of Phalcon?

 Mainly my experience with Ruby on Rails and Seam for Java.
-I’ve been creating custom open source frameworks in PHP for businesses since 2005, which has contributed in great part to my vision of how a framework for PHP should be, and what developers need.
+I've been creating custom open source frameworks in PHP for businesses since 2005, which has contributed in great part to my vision of how a framework for PHP should be, and what developers need.

 ### How hard was it to get started on Phalcon?